The Call for Proposals is now closed.

 7. Does it avoid being overly commercial?

-Some proposals may have a strong focus on a specific product or service that is being promoted by a commercial company on its own or in partnership with an education provider.
+Some proposals may have a strong focus on a specific product or service that is being promoted by a commercial company on its own or in partnership with an educational institution.
 Is the proposal sufficiently focused on the conference themes and useful for participants that it is more than a ‘sales pitch’?

 8. What is your overall recommendation?